microsoft/playwright/docs/src/debug.md

 :::note
-**For WebKit**: launching WebKit Inspector during the execution will prevent the Playwright script from executing any further.
+**For WebKit**: launching WebKit Inspector during the execution will prevent the Playwright script from executing any further and will reset pre-configured user agent and device emulation.
 :::

 ## Headed mode